ElizabethKennedy/Ask-the-Magic-8-Ball/README.md

 It contains a 20-sided plastic polyhedron that floats in diluted liquid.
 Inscribed on each of its facets is a different answer to a yes-or-no question.

-The IRL physical version of the Magic 8 Ball requires the user to shake it for an answer, but our handy version above simply requires
+The IRL physical version of the Magic 8 Ball requires the user to shake it for an answer, but our handy version above simply requires a click.